 For the topping:

-- 1/4 cup (35 grams) granulated sugar, plus additional for sprinkling over top
+1/4 cup (35 g) granulated sugar, plus additional for sprinkling over top

-- 6 tablespoons (85 grams) unsalted butter cut into small pieces
+6 tablespoons (85 g) unsalted butter, cut into small pieces

 If you are using frozen cherries, you can put the dish in the preheating oven to defrost them a bit while you make the cobbler topping.